StewAlexander-com/NetVendor/EXECUTION_PATHS.md

 ```
 Do you need advanced features (offline, SIEM, drift)?
     │
-    ├─> NO → Use: netvendor input_file.txt
+    ├─> NO → Use: shadowvendor input_file.txt
     │         (Simple, fast, basic analysis)
     │
     └─> YES → Do you need programmatic control?
               │
-              ├─> NO → Use: python3 NetVendor.py input_file.txt [flags]
+              ├─> NO → Use: python3 ShadowVendor.py input_file.txt [flags]
               │         (Full CLI features, config file support)
               │
-              └─> YES → Use: from netvendor import analyze_file
+              └─> YES → Use: from shadowvendor import analyze_file
                         (Python API, automation-friendly)
 ```